dbfarms/cac-farmshop/readme.md

 ***************
 where i left off:
+3/19 - adding quantity doesn't update cart right
--when does quantity decrease... when added to cart or when checkout? maybe it happens one way when it's more than 5 but another way when it's less... but that is probably dumb
+-need to pass customer id (or cart id but that may ) -when does quantity decrease... when added to cart or when checkout? maybe it happens one way when it's more than 5 but another way when it's less... but that is probably dumb
 -still need to add to previously existing lineitem if item is in cart -needs to deduct from available quantity of farmgoods unless taht shouldn't happen until checkout... which means we'd need a second check